liolikus/QuizGame/README.md

   },
 ```

-## different versions of the program (smart contract) for mint and storage of rewards
+## versions of the program for mint and storage of rewards
 For this DApp deployed a pretty simple Program, which allows to mint but does not allow to transfer the reward.
 Our Program store our `result` (token u64) and reward `owner` (address).
 This ready-to-deploy Program can be found [here](https://github.com/liolikus/quiz_token)